wucherpfennig/scripts/02-Setup-Drupal-Project.md

     sudo service apache2 restart
     ```

-7. Setup a drush alias
+7. Setup a (drush alias)[exmpales/example.com.aliases.drushrc.php] and symlink it on the vagrant box and on your local host

 ## Important Commands